duketuxem/dotfiles/README.md

 This repository addresses these issues by centralizing everything at one place.

-This can be seen as a package of a whole custom desktop environment experience, though not in the exact meaning of KDE or GNOME, but in the same spirit.
+This can be seen as a package that provides a fully customized desktop environment experience—not in the exact sense of KDE or GNOME, but in a similar spirit.

-The configuration is organized into two conceptual layers, referred to as "profiles" in the following sections.
+All dependencies, in the form of software packages, are organized into two conceptual layers, referred to as "profiles" in the following sections.
-These profiles enable partial or complete deployment of the configuration, depending on the needs:
+These profiles are defined as follows:

  - The "core" profile provides a minimal setup tailored for a command-line interface (CLI) workflow.

  - The "desktop" profile extends the core setup, adding everything required for a graphical user interface (GUI) environment.

+### Chezmoi

+The configuration is managed thanks to [Chezmoi](https://www.chezmoi.io) and is bundled into an indivisible set of files in the `home` directory.

 ### Packages table